shiny2448/Contracpetive/README.md

 # Contracpetive
 Data Analysis on Contraceptive Usage of 1987 Indonesia.

-The narrative file refers to the .ipynb file's figures
+The narrative file refers to the .ipynb file's figures.